 To register, just visit the FAA’s drone registration website, create an account (you’ll enter your address, phone number and email), pay the $5 registration fee and voila!
 After that, you’ll receive a unique registration number unique, which you’ll have to write anywhere on your drone.

 I recommend writing it in Sharpie on a piece of masking tape which you stick on your drone.
-You want something easy to remove, in case you devide to donate or sell your used drone (or lend it out to a friend, even) down the road.
+You want something easy to remove, in case you decide to donate or sell your used drone (or lend it out to a friend, even) down the road.

 2. Get a drone license: